ImpNet: Imperceptible and blackbox-undetectable backdoors in compiled neural networks: Discussion

 \section{Discussion}

 }

-In \rsec{detectability} we saw that it is very difficult to detect the backdoor from the compiled binary, and especially so if we take the threat model in \rsec{threat-precompiled-model}, where the defender is given a precompiled model.
+In \rsec{detectability} we saw that it is difficult to detect the backdoor from the compiled binary, especially if we take the \emph{precompiled model} threat model.
 Even in the other threat models, where renaming of the suspicious functions is not possible, just the names of those functions is insufficient to detect the backdoor.
 We stress that the issue is \emph{provenance}: binary inspection can never be a reliable way to detect the backdoor, unless the compiler's optimization algorithms can be formally proven to be sound and the final binary can be proven to be the result of these algorithms.
-Even then, this may not be sufficient to provide total assurance, as \citet{d2015correctness} discussed.
+Even then, this may not be completely sufficient, as \citet{d2015correctness} discussed.

 \hypertarget{sec:defences}{